 The assessment study utilised a set of twenty (20) indicators in conducting its ranking of States which included, among others: the progress on implementation of BHCPF; status of health legislation and policy; budgetary commitments; human resources for health; implementation system; progress update on basic vaccinations; MNCH indicators, and the state of public facilities in the state.
-The State's score is 63/100.
-The summary findings of the assessment for Ekiti State are given below:
+The State's score is 54/100.
+The summary findings of the assessment for Imo State are given below:

-"Ekiti State has attained full capacity to utilise BHCPF disbursements from NHIS and NPHCDA Gateways but some eligible PHCs are not receiving and retiring funds from the NPHCDA gateway.
-The state has failed to provide either its counterpart or its equity funding for the NHIS gateway and although the State has an active oversight mechanism, the State has not sent reports of gateway forum and SOC meetings from Q4 2021 to NHIS.
-The State does not have a formal sector insurance scheme."
+"Imo State has capacity to utilise BHCPF disbursements from the NPHCDA Gateway but eligible PHCs are not receiving and retiring funds.
+Enrollees on the NHIS Gateway have not started accessing care and providers payments have not commenced.
+The State has failed to provide either its counterpart or its equity funding for the NHIS Gateway, and has not sent reports of any gateway forum and SOC meetings from Q4 2021.
+The state also does not have a formal sector health insurance scheme".